 In this cohort of older, community-dwelling men and women we have shown the feasibility of applying jumping mechanography as a test to assess the odds of falling.
 The advantages of the method are that a number of different distinct components of muscle strength can be obtained from the simple quick countermovement jump test, whereas physical performance tests either physical capability (chair-rise, timed up-and-go, gait speed) or proprioception through tandem balance (9, 18, 20).
 In this study, gait speed and chair rise were not significantly related to falls risk whereas 6m TUG was found to be significantly associated with greater falls risk.
-The surprising association between poorer grip strength and a lower risk of falling we suggest, is likely a reflection of poor physical fitness and not being as active(23), (24)thus less likely to fall.
+The surprising association between poorer grip strength and a lower risk of falling we suggest, is likely a reflection of poor physical fitness and not being as active, (23), as noted by Skelton in the ProFANE study less active individuals tend to fall less (24).
 The lack of sensitivity of the standard physical capability measures on determining a person’s likelihood to fall, perhaps reflects the healthy nature of the cohort; by its nature this older adult cohort is formed of the fittest individuals who were able to attend a clinic in their mid-late eight decade.
 However these lack of associations with traditional physical capability testing is in line with other studies.For example, a previous study reported jump muscle power and force had better sensitivity and specificity than grip strength in identifying sarcopenia in both women and men (15).
 Similarly, another study showed that in sarcopenic vs. non-sarcopenic men, differences were much greater in parameters of muscle power, than in a measure of activities of daily living (8).
-Data from the Vertical Impacts in Bone in the Elderly (VIBE) study of community dwelling women aged 71-87 years, peak power and force explained a significant, but limited proportion of variance in the short physical performance battery (SPPB) score; only peak power was related to grip, the authors concluding that jumping tests showed greater sensitivity to muscle deficits that standard physical performance measures.
-(14).(23)
+Data from the Vertical Impacts in Bone in the Elderly (VIBE) study of community dwelling women aged 71-87 years, peak power and force explained a significant, but limited proportion of variance in the short physical performance battery (SPPB) score; only peak power was related to grip, the authors concluding that jumping tests showed greater sensitivity to muscle deficits that standard physical performance measures (14).
+These observations were further confirmed by the findings from the PRUE study in which authors found no strong association between grip strength and the risk of injury from falls, concluding that assessing upper limb strength, using the traditional grip strength measurement, might not be a suitable surrogate for lower limb strength (23).